-The Plan offers a deferred retirement option program ("DROP") for participants reaching their normal retirement date after March 31, 2007.
-Under the DROP, you may elect to continue working as a sworn employee for five years after your normal retirement date.
-During that five years, your monthly retirement benefit will be credited to a DROP account, along with your 8% employee contributions.
+The Plan offers a deferred retirement option program ("DROP") for participants reaching their normal retirement date after June 30, 2025.
+Under the DROP, you may elect to continue working as a communications employee for three years after your normal retirement date.
+During that three years, your monthly retirement benefit will be credited to a DROP account, along with your 7% employee contributions.

 You will also receive an interest credit on your DROP account.
-If your DROP participation date is prior to July 1, 2017, your DROP account will be credited with 7% interest, compounded annually each July 1.
-If your DROP participation date is July 1, 2017 or later, the interest credit will be equal to the rate of return assumed to be achieved by the Plan's assets less 2 percent.
+The interest credit will be equal to the rate of return assumed to be achieved by the Plan's assets less 2 percent, but subject to a minimum credit of 3 percent per year.

-When you terminate employment at the end of your five year DROP period, you will receive payment of your DROP account in one lump sum that you may elect to take either in cash or as a rollover to another retirement plan or individual retirement account.
-Your monthly retirement benefit will then begin to be paid directly to you.
+When you terminate employment at the end of your three year DROP period, you will receive payment of your DROP account in one lump sum that you may elect to take either in cash or as a rollover to another retirement plan or individual retirement account.
+Your monthly retirement benefit, calculated based on your average pay and years of service earned before you entered DROP, will then begin to be paid directly to you.